 Researchers in Switzerland have shown kiwi extract appears to double collagen production in skin cells.
 Researchers in Italy have also noted the natural antibiotic activity of kiwi resides in the seeds.
 This could play a role in reducing acne.

-Another investigation -this one involving men – also noted better skin elasticity and less crows feet with astaxanthin use.
+Another investigation -this one involving men – also noted better skin elasticity and fewer crows feet with astaxanthin use.

 Halo Kiwi Seed Booster Unboxing Video